How to check the BIOS version from Windows (8 ways)

 8. How to check your BIOS version using third-party apps

 If none of the above methods suit you, you might prefer to use third-party applications that display this information.
 A good example is CPU-Z, a freeware app that gathers information about the main components of your system.
 In the Mainboard tab of this application, you can see the BIOS version of your computer's motherboard.

-As you can see from this guide, there are many ways in which you can see the BIOS version of your computer's motherboard.
+As you can see from this guide, there are many ways in which you can see the BIOS version of your computer or device.
 We generally prefer tools that easily share this information, like System Information, but we do not hesitate to use the Command Prompt or PowerShell when needed.
-Give our methods a try and, before closing this article, do share which method you like the most.
+Give our methods a try and, before closing this article, do share which way you like the most.